tue-ees-5xwg0/assignments/assignment_3/README.md

 Just as [Assignment 2](../assignment_2/README.md#test-datasets), the network data is in PGM JSON format, and the load/EV profiles are in `parquet` format.

+In each network case, the `meta_data.json` file describes the important information of the network, including the LV feeders.

 **NOTE: The EV charging profile does not have `sym_load` IDs in the column header.
 They are just sequence numbers of the pool.
 Assigning the EV profiles to `sym_load` is part of the assignment tasks.**